 Pray, “Lord, open our eyes to see the people around us who need to meet Jesus today!”
-Pray for persons of peace who show remarkable openness to the gospel for themselves and their neighbors in these chaotic times, and for courage and boldness to act on every opportunity to share Jesus.
+Pray for persons of peace who show remarkable openness to the gospel for themselves and their neighbors in chaotic times, and for courage and boldness to act on every opportunity to share Jesus.

 4. Pray like a pastor